 We sometimes think about our life plan in a singular, linear way.
 We often think about our “Plan A” as being the absolute goal and our “Plan B” as a back-up if things don’t go according to plan.
 In reality, life doesn’t often unfold in such a neat, orderly way.
 As someone on the cusp of beginning a post-college career journey, it’s important to keep an open mind and brainstorm multiple plans for the future – not just committing to one path forward.

 In their book Designing Your Life, Bill Burnett & Dave Evans introduce the idea of Odyssey Planning, which requires readers to create three separate versions of their lives for the next five years.
+Get the worksheet.
 (Burnett, B., Evans, D. (2016) Designing Your Life.
 New York, NY: Alfred A. Knop)